BS in Business Administration

 Internet Startups: Marketing planning and market development

-In order to fulfill the requirements of the concentration in marketing, students must complete the standard core curriculum for the management degree option and three undergraduate marketing courses beyond the introductory level.
+In order to fulfill the requirements of the concentration in marketing, students must complete the standard core curriculum for the management degree option, MKTG 320 (Marketing Research), and 3 other electives beyond undergraduate marketing courses beyond the introductory level.
 The students' course selections should reflect their career choice.
 Marketing Strategy is recommended for all Marketing majors.
 Each course is four credit hours.

 MKTG 320 - Marketing Research